GLORY-JAIN/e-commerce-application-follow-along/README.md

  Implemented radio buttons to toggle between COD and Online Payment.

  Set up logic so that PayPal buttons only appear when the Online Payment option is selected.

+### Milestone 30📝
+Implemented online payment using PayPal API using the client key you created earlier.

+Downloaded NPM package called react-paypal-js that will provide an component called PayPalScriptProvider which will display online payment methods like credit or debit card etc.